What is On-premises?

 On-premises

-Since the organization owns the software, firmware, or hardware, it is responsible for all maintenance activities.
+Since the organization owns the software, firmware, or hardware, it owns all maintenance activities.
 These activities include installing security patch updates, maintaining data center availability, and responding to services requests.

 Security

 Security across cloud and on-premises deployments is one area with no clear winner.
-Each deployment has its own benefits and costs which is why leadership needs to understand them before making a decision.
+Each deployment option comes with its own advantages and challenges, so it’s crucial for leadership to thoroughly understand these factors before making a decision.

 Cloud